dfinity/motoko/doc/md/sharing.md

 ## Sharing functions among actors

-In {proglang}, a `shared` actor function can be sent in a message to another actor, and then later called by that actor, or by another actor.
+In Motoko, a `shared` actor function can be sent in a message to another actor, and then later called by that actor, or by another actor.

 The code shown above has been simplified for illustrative purposes.
 The full version offers additional features to the publisher-subscriber relationship, and uses shared functions to make this relationship more flexible.